Internet Hunts

 Released to public domain for noncommercial use in honor of Florence Bascom

 tree icon Save a tree - use a Digital Answer Format - Highlight the text.
 Copy it.
-Edit ..
+GO Edit ..
 Copy.
 Paste it in a new word processing document.
-Edit ..
+Go Edit ..
 Paste.
 Save the word processing document in your folder.
 Answer on the word processing document in a contrasting color (not yellow) or font (avoid Symbol, blackmore, brodfont dear or other ornate artistic fonts).
 Save frequently as you work.
 I have never liked losing my work.
 You will not like it either.
 Enter your name and the date in the header, of the document.
 Submit your assignment via a class electronic dropbox or email attachment.
 Bad things happen.
 Save a copy of your work on your computer.
-Educators may print a hunt, exactly as it appears, for use in a classroom setting.